RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ## (Optional) Set up System Logging

 Logging in RedHat/Rocky is in memory by default.
-It needs a change in the setting to keep logs across reboots.
+It needs to be changed in the setting to keep logs across reboots.

 ```
 # vi /etc/systemd/journald.conf